 My mind skipped over the schedule I’d given him yesterday.
 Ellen Wagner.
 Good God, I’d sent him to Hormone Central.
 Ellen Wagner was one of the looniest of the vamps, a psycho capable of ripping us Normals into ticker-tape confetti.

 “Abort, abort.”
 I took the stairs two at a time.
 “Jeremy, get the hell out of there.”

 It was the last thing he said to me.

 I threw myself on my Victory motorcycle and hit the street at a dead run.
 The echoes of Jeremy’s screams of agony sliced into my nerves like a Japanese Ginsu knife.
 I knew I wouldn’t find him alive.
-No one would.
 Ellen had caused problems in the past.
-Jeremy didn’t stand a chance.
+He didn’t stand a chance.

 It broke my heart.
 Damn, just Friday, he’d volunteered to work extra hours.
 I’d sent him home.
-It was his six month anniversary with his girlfriend, and I’d wanted him to be with her rather than help me.
-I should have warned him about Ellen -
+It was his sixth month anniversary with his girlfriend, and I wanted him to be with her rather than help me.
+I should have warned him about Ellen.

 He didn’t answer.
 I stopped trying.
 He couldn’t do anything but mop up the mess.
 Ellen would disappear for a few months, and the cops would conveniently forget about the crime during her absence.
 When vamps go rogue, they usually do the boroughs a favor and take out the unseemly side of society.